usegalaxy-eu/pulsar-network-docs/source/pretasks.rst

 #.
 Edit the ``<workspace-name>/pre_tasks.tf`` recipe.
 It hase three sections:

    - Upload the virtual machine image via OpenStack API.
-This block should be commented if the image is already available or if you upload it via the dashboard interface.
+This block should be commented if the image is already available on your tenant or if you upload it via the dashboard interface.

    - Create private network.
-This block should b e commented if network is already available.
+This block should be commented if network is already available.

    - Create a router to ensure the private network will be able to reach the Internet.
 This block should be commented if this feature is provided by the network